 As a result of AB5, many California workers who have previously been classified as ICs should be reclassified as employees and will be entitled to these benefits and protections.
-The law does not apply to workers outside California.
+The law applies to all workers in California—regardless of where the employer is based—but does not apply to workers outside of California even if the employer is in California.

 The law was aimed primarily at workers who obtain temporary (“gig”) work through online hiring platforms such as Uber, Lyft, Postmates, and many others.
 However, the law applies to all California workers, except for those in several job categories who were specifically exempted from its reach.
 For a detailed discussion of the many execeptions to the law, see Nolo’s article, Exempt Job Categories Under California's New Worker Classification Law (AB5).

 Under the law, a “pro-worker” ABC test must be used to determine if most California workers are employees or independent contractors for most California employment law purposes.
 Under this test, all workers are presumed to be employees.
 A worker qualifies as an independent contractor only if the person satisfies a new “ABC test.”
 Under this test, a worker is an IC only if he or she: